SyedSahil80328/Integrated-Assistive-System-For-Object-Detection-And-Blind-Navigation/README.md

 <p align="center"><i>Figure 2: Enabling SSH by clicking Ctrl+Shift+X on Image 1 to open Image 2</i></p>

 ```
-ssh pi@192.168.29.165 #Replace it with actual username of PI and IP address of your device.
+ssh mass@192.168.29.165 #Replace "mass" with your actual username and "192.168.29.165" with the actual detected IP address of your device.
 ```

 <p>Then provide your password to get connected (Give yes for the message after encountering a message if you are logging in for first time).</p>